madaan/minimal-text-diffusion/docs/controllable.md

 bash scripts/ctrl_text_sample.sh ckpts/simplev2/ema_0.9999_005001.pt 300 50
  ```

-- Note that we are using only 300 diffusion steps vs. 2000 used for training.
-This works because the decoding is actually DDIM style.
-At each step, we approximate `x0`, which is used for denoising.
+- Note that we use only 300 diffusion steps vs. 2000 for training.
+This works because the decoding is actually DDIM style: we approximate `x0` at each step, which is used for denoising.

 - The outputs are generated at: `ckpts/simplev2/ema_0.9999_005001.pt.samples_50.steps-300.clamp-no_clamp.txt.ctrl`.

-- Let's also generate 500 samples from unguided model for comparison:
+- Let's also generate 500 samples from the unguided model for comparison:

 ```sh
 CUDA_VISIBLE_DEVICES=8 && bash scripts/text_sample.sh ckpts/simplev2/ema_0.9999_005001.pt 300 500